motxx/nostr-webclient/README.md

 ## Note

-This project is currently under development.
-Features and name are subject to change.
+This project was originally licensed under the MIT License.
+As of 2024-06-22, the license has been changed to the AGPL.